KeanuHarris/COMP001A.WebDeveloperAssignment/readme.md

 Author : Keanu Harris
 Purpose : Practice
-Goal : Become better at web development
+Goal : Become better at web development and to master it.